maxtheilig/learngithub/Tim/day3/readme.txt

-cpp solution for day 3
+cpp files for day 3